Charles Mesure: Career

 In 2009, he played Detective-Sergeant Zane Gerard in the New Zealand drama Outrageous Fortune.

 In 2010, he played Alec Ross, the lead character in Television New Zealand's new drama series, This Is Not My Life.
 He joined the final season cast of Desperate Housewives as Ben Faulkner, a contractor who shares a connection with Renee Perry (Vanessa Williams).
 He made a guest appearance on a 2013 episode of Burn Notice, playing the head of a criminal hacking syndicate.

 On 30 March 2014, he played Edwin MacKaye in the episode called "Violets" on The Mentalist.
 From 2014 to 2018 he guest-starred in five episodes of Once Upon a Time, as the pirate Blackbeard.

+In 2023, Mesure portrayed Henri Ducard in Gotham Knights and debuted as WSB agent Jack Brennan on General Hospital in December of that year.
+As of February 4th 2025, Mesure left his role on General Hospital.
+His last episode was on January 30th 2025 [9].